 In March 2014 we started running zones for primary students only, increasing the number of primary school students who take part in I’m a Scientist.
-And we wanted to know more about how the event affects them.
+We wanted to know more about how the activity affects them.

 This time, we drifted away from our usual online environment and sent printed surveys to teachers taking part in the Colour Zone and the Thulium Zone, the two primary only zones we ran in June 2015.

 We also wanted to check if the response rate to printed surveys was higher than the response rate to digital ones, and it is.
 We got pre and post event results from roughly 40% of the students who took part in the two primary zones.
 Usually around 10% of students who take part in the events fill in both the pre and post event digital surveys.
 Analysis and interpretation of online surveys is quicker and more efficient that printed ones, but getting teachers involved in the evaluation process definitely made a difference.